California Institution for Women: Facilities

 Although the official California Department of Corrections and Rehabilitation documents give a "Corona, California" mailing address for CIW in Riverside County, the prison has been physically located in the city of Chino since 2003 following an annexation of land in previously-unincorporated San Bernardino County.

 CIW has 120 acre.
 Its facilities include Level I ("Open dormitories without a secure perimeter") housing, Level II ("Open dormitories with secure perimeter fences and armed coverage") housing, and Level III ("Individual cells, fenced perimeters and armed coverage") housing.
 In addition, a Reception Center "provides short term housing to process, classify and evaluate incoming inmates."

 As of Fiscal Year 2008/2009, CIW had 977 staff and an annual budget of $75 million Institutional and $2.6 million Education.
 As of October 31, 2013, it had a design capacity of 1,398 but a total institution population of 2,155, for an occupancy rate of 154.1 percent.

 As of April 30, 2020, CIW was incarcerating people at 111.1% of its design capacity, with 1,553 occupants.

-CIW is located east of Downtown Los Angeles, and it takes about one hour to travel to the prison from Downtown LA.
+CIW is located east of Downtown Los Angeles; it takes about one hour to travel to the prison from central Los Angeles.